adi1090x/rofi/README.md

 ### App Launchers

 A collection for every app laucher i've used.
+Edit the `launcher.sh` file and change the **style** variable to set the style you like.

 ***Stuff you need***
 + *Icon pack* : [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)
 + *Fonts* : [Fantasque & Iosevka](https://github.com/adi1090x/rofi/blob/master/fonts)

+> Click on thumbnails to enlarge the image/gif.

 |Icons|Icons Rainbow|Icons Fullscreen|Icons Sidebar|Icons Popup|Simple Dark|
 |--|--|--|--|--|--|